Best Lightweight Hiking Shoes 2025

 You can test whether or not a hiking shoe fits appropriately by loosening the laces, moving your foot forward so that your toes touch the front of the toe box, and then seeing whether you can put your index finger between your heel and the back of the shoe.
 I like to have about at least this amount of room when trying on a shoe.

-Another reason for buying shoes that are slightly bigger is that hiking socks are thicker than regular socks.
+Another reason for buying slightly bigger shoes is that hiking socks are thicker than regular socks.

 For this reason, it’s safer to buy hiking shoes that are a little big, rather than purchasing ones that are too small and hoping that they stretch out in time.